zhasnain-mufin/Dependency-Check_Action/readme.md

            name: Depcheck report
            path: ${{github.workspace}}/reports
 ```

-*args* allows to pass established flags and parameters to the binary.
-Check the [arguments page](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html) for valid options

 ### Error: JAVA_HOME is not defined correctly
 When used in conjunction with the GitHub Action [setup-java](https://github.com/actions/setup-java) you will see the error `Error: JAVA_HOME is not defined correctly`